 PageSpeed Insights will also return a list of potential fixes that you can implement to optimize your store’s performance, including explanations for each of them:

 On top of making individual performance optimizations, the biggest thing that you can do to speed up your WooCommerce store is to switch to a better web host.
-You can’t go wrong with top-rated managed WordPress hosting services such as SiteGround and WP Engine.
-With managed hosting services, they’ll take care of keeping your store running smoothly so you can focus on growing sales.
+You can’t go wrong with top-rated managed WordPress hosting services.
+For example, SiteGround and WP Engine.

 Some examples of out-of-the-box deals that you can offer during Black Friday include:

 - Buy-One-Get-One Deals.
 With this type of deal, customers get two of the same product for the price of one.

 - Offering free products with purchases.
 You can enable customers to get a specific free item with every purchase they make that meets the criteria that you set.